jonasdelacour/LockstepDualisation/README.md

 # LockstepDualisation Artefact Description
-This repository contains the code for the paper "Lockstep-Parallel Cubic Graph-dualization" by Jonas Dornonville de la Cour, Carl-Johannes Johnsen, and James Emil Avery.
+This repository contains the code for the paper "Lockstep-Parallel Dualization of Surface Triangulations" by Jonas Dornonville de la Cour, Carl-Johannes Johnsen, and James Emil Avery.
 Submitted to the 2023 International Conference for High Performance Computing, Networking, Storage, and Analysis.

 # Instructions